sleepingkingstudios/incunabulum/systems/5e/feats.md

 - You do not have stick to a particular theme for your spells (see [Customizing Spells](./spells#customizing-spells)), and can choose different effects for each spell cast.
 - You can attempt to make your spells invisible or inaudible; this requires a successful Performance check using your spellcasting ability for that spell, opposed by the target's Wisdom (Perception) check.
 - Any creature attempting to identify the spell or effect must succeed at an Intelligence (Arcana) check opposed by your Performance check using your spellcasting ability for that spell.

+### Steel Defender: Cannon

+*Prerequisites: Steel Defender feature, level 5*

+You have learned to copy the techniques of other artificers to improve your Steel Defender, granting it a potent attack.
+You gain the Eldritch Cannon feature as if you were a level 3 Artificer (see page 17 of *Tasha's Cauldron of Everything*), with the following changes:

+- Instead of creating a magical cannon, your Steel Defender is upgraded instead.
+The Defender retains its size and other game statistics.
+- Your Steel Defender must be within 5 feet of you to activate the ability, and the effect lasts for up to 1 hour or until the Defender is reduced to 0 hit points.
+You can dismiss the effect early as an action.
+- While the ability is active, you can spend a bonus action to fire the cannon if you are within 60 feet of the Steel Defender.
+As part of the same bonus action, you can direct the cannon to move up to half its speed.

 ---